chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [ ] fix: Wrap inconsistencies
+  - [ ] _testNestedConstructor_InsideDict_WrapsInnerArgument

 ## Completed Tasks (newest first)

-- [x] feat: Introduce custom type from str should add declaration annotataion
+- [x] feat: Introduce custom type from str should add declaration annotation
 - [x] fix: Wrap with __add__ should not be available
 - [x] fix: Introduce parameter object should create valid class identifiers
 - [x] fix: Introduce parameter object should not be available for test methods and pytest fixtures (